Yvonne Rand Biography

 Yvonne Rand was a meditation teacher and lay householder priest in the Soto Zen Buddhist tradition, active from 1972 until her death in 2020.
 She started her studies in Eastern religion while an undergraduate at Stanford University, where she majored in Chinese intellectual history.

-Yvonne became a close student of Shunryu Suzuki Roshi in 1966, served as his personal assistant and advisor, and with his wife Mitsu Suzuki, cared for him through his dying and death in 1971.
-She was a founder of the San Francisco Zen Center, was ordained as a priest there, served on the board of directors for many years, and continued to practice and teach there for many years.
+Yvonne became a close student of Shunryu Suzuki Roshi in 1966, served as his secretary and personal assistant, and with his wife Mitsu Suzuki, cared for him through his dying and death in 1971.
+She was an early, important member of the San Francisco Zen Center, was ordained as a priest there, served on the board of directors for many years, and continued to practice and teach there for many years, primarily at Green Gulch Farm Zen Center.

 Yvonne was instrumental in developing a ceremony of remembrance in the West called the Jizo Ceremony (after the Japanese bodhisattva) for children, born and unborn, who have died.
 This ceremony continues as part of her Dharma legacy, and numerous other Buddhist teachers have taken it up.
 Her understanding of the inseparability of life and death led her to sit with and tend people in end-of-life care over many decades.
 She also taught and counseled extensively both professional and volunteer caregivers working with the terminally ill.